ozzymon/httpsvr/readme.md

 Instead of that, JPD helps cooperater if they get into trouble.
 And cooperaters help JPD when JPD in trouble.

-JPD does all secretly, it is like "Mafia".
+JPD does all secretly, it is like a "Yakuza".

 ## Greed, foolness and no common sense